The First Civil Right — To Keep and Bear Arms

 “The ultimate authority … resides in the people alone. … [T]he advantage of being armed, which the Americans possess over the people of almost every other nation … forms a barrier against the enterprises of ambition, more insurmountable than any…” —James Madison, 1788

-In October of 2015, Barack Obama revealed his final year’s key agenda item — undermining the Second Amendment on the recurring pretense of “solving” America’s “gun problem.”
+In October of 2015, Barack Obama revealed his final year’s key agenda item — deconstructing and dismantling the Second Amendment on the recurring pretense of “solving” America’s “gun problem.”
 Understanding this agenda is important because it will provide the template for a substantial portion of future socialist Democrat Party efforts to undermine the First Civil Right, the first line of defense to sustain American Liberty.

 Obama directly referenced confiscation of guns as the centerpiece of that agenda: “We know that other countries [which] have been able to craft laws that almost eliminate mass shootings.
 Great Britain, Australia, countries like ours.
 So we know there are ways to prevent it.”
 Great Britain and Australia have indeed confiscated guns — but with dubious results.

 Notably, Obama boldly insisted, “We should politicize this,” and he set about to do just that with more vigor than at any time in his previous seven years.

 His resolve to target guns began with a highly promoted faux “town hall” meeting to launch his anti-2A agenda.
 Contrary to his previous prompt to “politicize” the issue, he lamented that gun control “has become one of our most polarized, partisan debates.”
 He claimed, “The gun lobby may be holding Congress hostage right now, but they cannot hold America hostage. … We can find the courage to cut through all the noise and do what a sensible country would do.”

 A “sensible country” and a disarmed citizenry are mutually exclusive terms.